-Once a city has begun the process of establishing a tax increment financing reinvestment zone, other taxing units are allowed to consider participating in the tax increment financing agreement.
-These zones are commonly referred to as either a tax increment financing (TIF) zone or a tax increment reinvestment zone (TIRZ).
+Once a city begins the process of establishing a tax increment financing reinvestment zone, other taxing units may consider participating in the zone.

 For additional information, contact the Data Analysis and Transparency Division via email or at 800-531-5441, ext.
 3-4679, or 512-463-4679.